 Working closely with the Management and Human Resources offices, Cindy successfully advocated for the conversion of two locally employed staff positions (including language reclassification) and the creation of a new part-time jobshare and a new contract position.

 In addition, Embassy Budapest requested and received two new Expanded Professional Associates Program (EPAP) jobs.
 The sometimes-confusing EPAP application process was explained to family members in a brown-bag session organized by Cindy and the Human Resources office.

 Cindy also identified other promising sources of EFM employment: “I networked and made new professional and personal contacts on behalf of the community with the international schools and the Central European University,” she explains.
 “When these institutions had vacancies, I ensured that all family members were aware and received all of the information to apply.”
 For departing EFMs, Cindy also shared information about positions available in Washington, D.C.

 According to Management Counselor Young, Cindy also convinced the regional Global Employment Advisor (GEA) to pay a visit to post (the first visit in over two years) for special career sessions with EFMs as well as an open question-and-answer event.
-“When the Family Liaison Office (FLO) wanted to host the worldwide GEA workshop in Budapest in February 2016, Cindy capitalized on the FLO office’s presence and planned a dedicated session for EFMs with a FLO Employment Advisor about options overseas and in Washington,” Young reports.
+“When the Global Community Liaison Office (GCLO) wanted to host the worldwide GEA workshop in Budapest in February 2016, Cindy capitalized on the GCLO office’s presence and planned a dedicated session for EFMs with a GCLO Employment Advisor about options overseas and in Washington,” Young reports.